BruceRanger/MandArt/README.md

 ## Plugin Documentation Generation - for MandArt-Docs

-To create documentatation for the MandArt-Docs repo:
+To create documentatation for the MandArt-Docs repo.

+1. Uncomment out Package.swift in the root folder.
+2. Move Documentation.docc from root to Sources/MandArt with the .swift files.
-In Terminal, open in the root MandArt repository folder, run
+3. Open Terminal, in the root MandArt repository folder.
+4. In Terminal, run

 ```
 swift package --allow-writing-to-directory ./docss \